ledgelabs/ledge-typescript-api-client/README.md

 - We recommend you use our SDK on the server side for performance and security.
 - Ideally, have our SDK integrated and ready for testing 1-2 weeks before the event start date.
-- Optionally, setup a chat we our devs to ensure smooth integration.
+- Optionally, setup a chat with our devs to ensure smooth integration.

 # Quick Start